Count Vertigo: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Count Vertigo made his debut in Green Arrow (vol. 5) #22.
 The character is renamed Werner Zytle and depicted as the ruler of Vlatava.
-Though of noble heritage, his family lost their fortunes and had to flee to Canada.
+Though of noble heritage, his family lost their fortune and had to flee to Canada.
 While in Canada, Zytle becomes involved with organized crime, using the profits from his activities to return to Vlatava and reclaim his birthright.
 Vertigo later appears as a member of Richard Dragon's Longbow Hunters.

 Powers and abilities

 Count Vertigo is trained in classical martial combat and the sports of boxing, fencing, and equestrianism.
 He has also been trained in judo and karate.

 His "Vertigo Effect" has long since been internalized through circumstances that have not yet been revealed.
 He uses his power to disrupt his enemies' balance.
 In hand-to-hand and melee combat, Vertigo uses his power to disorient his opponents.
 He also uses the Vertigo Effect to disrupt the aim of gunmen, snipers and the like.
-The exact range of the power is yet to be determined, seeing as how on one mission, guards watching him in action on camera were also affected by his power.
+The exact range of the power is unrevealed, seeing as how on one mission, guards watching him in action on camera were also affected by his power.
 This ability is also capable of disrupting guidance systems on missiles, vehicles, and detection systems.
-Count Vertigo also wears magnetic boots with which he can walk walls or ceilings.
+Vertigo also wears magnetic boots with which he can walk walls or ceilings.
 In later appearances, he gains the ability of flight.

 Other versions

-An alternate universe variant of Count Vertigo appears in the Flashpoint tie-in Deadman and the Flying Graysons.
+An alternate universe version of Count Vertigo appears in the Flashpoint tie-in Deadman and the Flying Graysons.
 This version lost his family during the Amazon-Atlantean war.
 He attempts to retrieve Doctor Fate's helmet before being killed in battle and giving the helmet to Dick Grayson.